Elle-Maina/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display the contents of a file
+display the 10 last lines